 CardioPrevent® is a heart health program that helps people with risk factors lower their chances of developing cardiovascular disease (CVD).
 The program accepts individuals who are at moderate to high risk for CVD.
 Participation requires a referral by a physician or nurse practitioner, and results are shared with the referring physician to support the coordination of care.

-PDF and video resources for your cardiovascular rehabilitation.
+PDF and video resources for cardiovascular prevention and rehabilitation.

-Top tips for cardiovascular rehabilitation at the University of Ottawa Heart Institute.
+Top tips for cardiovascular prevention and rehabilitation at the University of Ottawa Heart Institute.